AdguardTeam/LegalDocs/dns_eula/en/EULA.md

 - hide, conceal or obscure any part of the AdGuard DNS website via HTML/CSS, scripting, or any other means.

-## 5. User data and Privacy Policy
+## 5. User Data and Privacy Policy

 5.1.
 AdGuard DNS collects and processes very limited user data and has a strong [Privacy Policy](https://adguard-dns.io/privacy.html) that explains in detail how Adguard Software Limited handles your personal data in relation to your use of AdGuard DNS and your browsing of the <https://adguard-dns.io> website.